pvdwijdeven/AutoML/README.md

 ## 📊 What AutoML Currently Produces

-When EDA is started from the GUI or via CLI with the `--EDA` option, AutoML generates an interactive **Exploratory Data Analysis (EDA) report** as an HTML file.
+AutoML generates an interactive **Exploratory Data Analysis (EDA) report** as an HTML file.

 ## 🧠 Exploratory Data Analysis (EDA) Report

-AutoML can automatically generate an interactive **EDA report** (HTML format) from any structured dataset via GUI or CLI.
+AutoML can automatically generate an interactive **EDA report** (HTML format) from any structured dataset via CLI or via Python.
 This report provides a comprehensive overview of your data before modeling, supporting informed decisions in feature engineering and preprocessing.

 ### 🧩 Key Capabilities